 Do not submerge the warmer in water or put it in the dishwasher.

 The other option is a breast pump wipe.
-To clean your warmer using one, you would first make sure that it has cooled down.
+First, make sure that the warmer has cooled down.
 Then, remove the silicone ring and wipe down the entire surface of it completely.
 Then, wipe down the top of the warmer.

 What are the pros?